DeepChainBio/bio-datasets/README.md

 ## Installation
-Install the required dependencies with `pip install biodatasets`.
+Install the required dependencies with `pip install bio-datasets`.

 # How it works